 \begin{proposition} When $f = 2$ and $n = 7$, Algorithm~\ref{alg:binding_gather} does not ensure the common core property after phase 2. \end{proposition}

 \begin{proof} Consider the following example.
 Let $p_1,..,p_5$ be correct processes and $p_6, p_7$ be Byzantine.
-Denote each process's input by its index (e.g. $p_1$'s input is $x_1 = 1$).
-Table~\ref{table:no common core f=2} illustrates the order of events, resulting in a $U_i$ set for each correct process (for simplicity, we replace the pair $(i,i)$ with $i$ in the table).
+Denote each process' input by its index (e.g. $p_1$'s input is $x_1 = 1$).
+Table~\ref{table:no common core f=2} illustrates an order of events that results in a $U_i$ set for each correct process (for simplicity, we replace the pair $(i,i)$ with $i$ in the table).

 Since the adversary controls the scheduling, we can assume that each row in the table is executed in a ``linear'' manner.
 For example, each process r-broadcasts its input, then $p_1$ r-accepts messages from $p_4,p_5,p_6,p_7$ and itself (similarly for the other correct processes), and finally each correct process receives $n-f$ $T_j$ sets (in approved phase 2 messages) and immediately r-accepts any pairs included in these sets which it has not accepted so far, and thus approves\footnote{A set is approved if it is contained in a message that is approved.} all received sets.
 Byzantine processes send their ``input'' to the correct processes via reliable broadcast, so if two correct process r-accept a pair from a Byzantine process, it is the same pair.
-The Byzantine processes can send any arbitrary $T_i$ set in a phase 2 message, so they send to each correct process $p_i$ a set that equals the correct process’s $T_i$ set, and therefore the correct processes immediately approve the sets sent by Byzantine processes.
+The Byzantine processes can send any arbitrary $T_i$ set in a phase 2 message, so they send to each correct process $p_i$ a set that equals the correct process’ $T_i$ set, and therefore the correct processes immediately approve the sets sent by Byzantine processes.